 According to the U.S. Bureau of Labor Statistics (BLS), human resources specialists earned an average annual wage of $66,790 in May 2018, while financial managers, including risk managers, saw a mean annual salary of $146,830.
 Judicial law clerks made an average of $59,540 per year in May 2018, and title examiners, abstractors, and searchers averaged $51,380 per year.
 PayScale.com indicated in September 2019 that escrow officers made between $35,000 and $77,000 annually, with the median yearly wage falling at $50,061.

-Graduates desiring additional career opportunities and advancement can pursue a master's degree, such as a Master of Business Administration (MBA) with or without a legal studies concentration.
-These degree programs can usually be completed in an additional 2-4 years.
-Students may also pursue law school admission.
-A juris doctor (J.D.) degree takes three years to complete and qualifies students to sit for their state's bar exam, which results in their license to practice law as an attorney.
+Graduates desiring additional career opportunities and advancement can pursue a master's degree, such as a Master of Business Administration (MBA,) with or without a legal studies concentration.
+These programs can usually be completed in 2-4 years.
+Students may also pursue law school.
+A juris doctor (J.D.) degree takes three years to complete and qualifies students to sit for their state's bar exam, which, with a passing score, results in their license to practice law as an attorney.
 Some schools also offer an joint J.D./MBA program.